-- a.
-Review of nominations to the National Register of Historic Places; - b.
-Establish and maintain a local register of historic places; - c.
-Review and comment upon projects which impact historic resources; - d.
-Undertake public awareness effort on historic preservation issues; - e.
-Explore various local, state, and federal programs offering funding, preferential tax treatment, and technical assistance for historic properties; - f.
-Make recommendations with regard to historic land use, zoning, and design standards, and - g.
-Conduct reviews of projects through Certificates of Appropriateness (COA) for compliance with the Secretary of Interior Standards and/or District Design

-Guidelines as adopted by the City.
-COA review applies to both projects in historic districts and on registered properties.
+- 1. Review of nominations to the National Register of Historic Places; - 2.
+Establish and maintain a local register of historic places; - 3.
+Review and comment upon projects which impact historic resources; - 4.
+Undertake public awareness effort on historic preservation issues; - 5.
+Explore various local, state, and federal programs offering funding, preferential tax treatment, and technical assistance for historic properties; - 6.
+Make recommendations with regard to historic land use, zoning, and design standards, and - 7.
+Conduct reviews of projects through Certificates of Appropriateness for compliance with the Secretary of Interior Standards and/or District Design Guidelines as adopted by the City.
+Certificates of Appropriateness review applies to both projects in historic districts and on registered properties.